obiba/datashield4j/README.md

 You can use the helper classes to define your `DSConfiguration` and store it in a file or a database.

+The entry point class is the [RScriptGeneratorFactory](https://github.com/obiba/datashield4j/blob/master/ds4j-r/src/main/java/org/obiba/datashield/r/expr/RScriptGeneratorFactory.java) that will validate the submitted R code and will rewrite the function calls according to the DataSHIELD configuration (aggregate and assign function name mapping).

-Then use this configuration when receiving a R script request.
+Then use the `DSConfiguration` when receiving a R script request.
 Example code:

 ```java
 // * rParserVersion: one of v1 (legacy) or v2 (recommended)